MathWorks-Teaching-Resources/Numerical-Integration/README.md

 <a name="H_C7A803CC"></a>
 # Contribute

 Looking for more?
 Find an issue?
 Have a suggestion?
-Please contact the [MathWorks teaching resources team](mailto:%20onlineteaching@mathworks.com).
+Please contact the [MathWorks Educator Content Development Team](mailto:%20onlineteaching@mathworks.com).
 If you want to contribute directly to this project, you can find information about how to do so in the [CONTRIBUTING.md](https://github.com/MathWorks-Teaching-Resources/Vector-Arithmetic/blob/release/CONTRIBUTING.md) page on GitHub.

 © Copyright 2023 The MathWorks™, Inc